ddiazdom/grlBWT/README.md

 ## Bugs

 This tool still contains experimental code, so you will probably find bugs.
-Please report it in this repository.
+Please report them in this repository.

 ## Author